 Some hospitals do offer a tour where you can go and familiarize yourself to know where the vending machines are or the waiting rooms, etc. And some offer a virtual tour.
 Hope you have picked a place where you want to birth.
 If not use this time to finalize.

-Trial runs to hospital during your third trimester really helps you time how long it will take you to reach during peak traffic.
-That way you can decide to start on estimated time when you are in labor.
+Trial runs to the hospital during your third trimester really helps you time how long it will take you to reach in peak traffic.
+That way you can decide to start on the estimated time when you are in labour.

 6. Plan your postpartum recovery